kikuchiyo/device_connection_en/nonsdk/upstream/device_connection/connect_subdevices.md

 ```

-All parameters reported to EnOS Cloudwill be signed
-except **sign** and **signmethod**.
-The parameter names and values are
-sorted in alphabetical order and concatenated without concatenation
-symbols.
-The concatenated string is then signed by using the algorithm
-specified by **signmethod**.
-Taking the request message above for
+All parameters reported to EnOS Cloud will be signed except **sign** and **signmethod**.
+The parameter names and values of are sorted in alphabetical order and concatenated without concatenation symbols.
+The concatenated string is then signed by using the algorithm specified by **signmethod**.
+Taking the request message above for example, sign= uppercase(hmacsha1(deviceSecret, cleanSessiontrueclientId123deviceKeytestproductKey123timestamp123deviceSecret)).
-example, sign= uppercase(hmac_md5(deviceSecret,
-cleanSessiontrueclientId123deviceKeytestproductKey123timestamp123)).

 ## Parameter Description